 Entertainment Industry Magazine Archive is an archival research resource containing primary sources for studying the history of entertainment industries, from the era of vaudeville and silent movies through to 2000.
 The core US trade magazines covering film, music, broadcasting and theater are all included, together with film fan magazines and music press titles.
 Magazines have been scanned cover-to-cover in high-resolution color, with granular indexing of all articles, covers, ads and reviews.

 Music periodicals include journals, magazines, and other publications that appear at regular (or sometimes irregular) intervals.
-Both currently and historically, music periodicals cover almost the entire gamut of subtopics within the field of music, with some being very specialized.
+Music periodicals cover almost the entire gamut of subtopics within the field of music, with some being very specialized.
 Some of the most prominent music journals are those published by leading professional organizations such as the American Musicological Society, the Society for Ethnomusicology, the Society for Music Theory, and the Music Library Association.
 The New Grove Dictionary of Music and Musicians, accessible through Oxford Music Online, contains a comprehensive list of music periodicals from their early stages through the 20th century.
 Like any publications, periodicals maintain their own specific sets of editorial policies and biases, which readers should keep in mind when using them.

 Pitt's Music Library maintains subscriptions to many different music periodicals.
 Although some are kept on the shelves in the library, more and more periodicals are being published online.
 Databases such as J-STOR and Project Muse include significant collections of music periodicals.
 Electronic versions of music periodicals can be identified and accessed through the Pitt Digital Library's E-journals portal.